packit/packit/docs/configuration.md

 ```

 With this configuration, packit service would react to new upstream releases
-and created a dist-git pull requests for master and f30 branches with the
+and create dist-git pull requests for master and f30 branches with the
 content of the upstream release.